LiskHQ/lisk-docs/docs/governance/delegation.md

 However, token holders give a lot of power to the delegate to make the right decisions on proposals.
 This is why it is important to choose a delegate that you trust and that you believe will act in the best interest of the Lisk project and the community.
-We recommend to choose a delegate that is active in the community, has a good reputation, and has a track record of making good decisions.
+We recommend choosing a delegate who is active in the community, has a good reputation, and has a track record of making good decisions.

 The following sources might support you in your delegation decision:

 - [Lisk Chat](https://lisk.chat): Get in touch with your delegate in the Lisk chat, or ask other users about their experiences with the delegate.
 - [Lisk Governance Forum](https://forum.lisk.com/c/delegates/): The Lisk Governance Forum provides a section for delegates to present themselves to the community.
-- **Lisk DAO Tally instance**: Check the delegate's profile, voting history and activity on the Lisk DAO Tally instance.
+- **Lisk DAO Tally instance**: Check the delegate's profile, voting history, and activity on the Lisk DAO Tally instance.
 <!-- {/* TODO: Uncomment link on DAO launch */}
 {/* - [Lisk DAO Tally instance](https://www.tally.xyz/gov/3rd-testing): */} -->